 “How would a husband present this book to his wife?
 Without getting a frying pan to his head?”

 I DO understand your conundrum.
 I’ve often said that it was not marketing genius to write my first book about a problem that no woman wants to claim!
 Who wants to write a book that nobody feels comfortable giving to their wife, mom, daughter, or friend?
 I consider it a pure miracle that God is using this book at all, let alone in the profound, life-changing ways that I’ve been hearing about.
-All glory to Him–since He gave me the words in the first place.
+All glory to Him, since He gave me the words (and since I naively decided to share this message before I knew anything about marketing!).

 For the husband or mother-in-law or sister who wants to share Control Girl, I do suggest treading lightly, but here’s something that might help: Try sending the Control Girl Quiz.
-Consider sending it to a group of women in the family, or a group of women in your small group or church.
-You could say, “I’m not pointing any fingers.
-I promise I’m not!
-Just saw this book and wondered if any of you might be interested.
-It looks like a great resource.”
-Something like that.
-Then see what response you get.
+You might send it to a group of women in the family, or a group of women in your small group or church.

 One thing’s for sure.
 Only God can open a woman’s heart to consider this message.
 So I wouldn’t push it.
 Just throw it out there and see what happens.
 And PRAY!